thepg24/TouhouDeck/README.md

 ![Your navigation bar should look like this.
 See where it says dosbox-x?
 That's where you drag and drop your files.](image1.png)

 After transferring the files to the correct folder, close the Dolphin window and press ENTER to complete the installation.
-After opening Steam, your games should be there.
+After opening Steam, your game(s) should be there.
 If they are, highlight the game(s) you installed and go to <b>Options -> Properties... -> Shortcut -> Launch Options</b>.
 You will then remove any quotation marks (") that are in the Launch Options text field.
 This may be tedious, but I haven't found an efficient way to automatically remove them so I'm afraid you'll have to do this manually.
 Sorry 😭

 Also, this is my recommended controller layout for use with Touhou 1-3:
 ![](controllerlayout.jpg)